BNG for Landowners

 Who needs to buy BNG units?

-Are there specific types of developments that must buy BNG units?
+Are there any specific types of developments that must buy BNG units?

 How are BNG units purchased?